‘Days Of Our Lives’ Spoilers: JJ Warns Chad About Abigail, Cops Close In On Dario, Kate & Andre Fight

 Days of Our Lives spoilers for Thursday, July 20, reveal that Chad (Billy Flynn) and Abigail (Marci Miller) are still struggling to contain their feelings for each other.
 Abigail is caught between a rock and a hard place because she knows that Dario (Jordi Vilasuso) is involved in the counterfeit money business, but he is blackmailing her with a photo of Chad standing over the corpse of Deimos.
-Of course she doesn’t want the father of her son to go to prison, and as she contemplates the situation she is in Days of Our Lives spoilers suggest that she loves Chad even more than before.
+Of course, she doesn’t want the father of her son to go to prison, and as she contemplates the situation she is in Days of Our Lives spoilers suggest that she loves Chad even more than before.

 The feeling is certainly mutual, and Days of Our Lives spoilers for Thursday, July 10, state that Chad is also can’t keep his mind off Abigail.
 When Chad bumps into JJ (Casey Moss), JJ will play the role of protective brother.
 Celeb Dirty Laundry reports that JJ will pick up on Chad’s state of mind.
 JJ knows that Abigail is still brooding over her ex-husband, and will warn Chad to stay clear of Abigail and causing her more trouble.
 If Chad will listen to JJ, remains very doubtful especially since he senses that something is not quite right with Abigail.